Pradumnasaraf/DevOps/docs/linux/introduction.md

 ### Linux Distributions

-Linux distributions, also known as "distros," are different versions of the Linux operating system that are built and packaged with specific versions of the architectural components, the package management system used, the graphical user interface, and the tools and applications included in it.
+Linux distributions, or distros, are packaged versions of Linux that combine the kernel with package managers, system tools, and often a desktop environment or server-focused defaults.

 Examples of Linux distros include Ubuntu, Fedora, Debian, CentOS, Mint, Red Hat Enterprise Linux (RHEL), etc.